 Although adjusters will be helpful, their questions are designed to get information that lowers your case value.
-So, please, do not talk to adjusters.
-Before giving any statements, you need an attorney by your side.
+So, before giving any statements, you need an attorney by your side.
 We have had great success getting the full policy limits in many of our wrongful death cases.

-If you have lost a loved one after a fatal truck crash, please call or text our office in Miami for an appointment.
-Our phone number is 305.416.9805.
+If you have lost a loved one after a fatal truck crash, please contact our office in Miami for an appointment.
 We handle fatal truck accident cases throughout Miami-Dade, Monroe, Broward, Fort Lauderdale, and Palm Beach Counties.

 We always carefully investigate the facts and review the law to verify any possibility of additional coverage.
 However, even with lower policy amounts, we have to work hard to get the full amount.

 Nevertheless, we still can get a high value for the case, even if a long time has passed, as long as there is some way of proving who caused the accident.